Tactile and Touch Sensors

 How It Works: The Transduction Loop

-Tactile sensing relies on transduction —the conversion of physical stimuli into electrical signals.
+Tactile sensing relies on —the conversion of physical stimuli into electrical signals.
 In an AGV context, this usually begins with a mechanical deformation.
 When a safety bumper compresses or a gripper touches a box, the sensor material (often conductive rubber, foam, or a piezoresistive film) changes its electrical properties.

 Real-World Applications